tlotze/ophelia/README.txt

 Use paster to plug the application into a WSGI server
-    Ophelia provides a ``paste.app_factory#main`` entry point at ``ophelia.wsgi.paste_app_factory``.
+    Ophelia provides a ``paste.app_factory#main`` entry point at ``ophelia.wsgi.Application.paste_app_factory``.
 This can be used to run Ophelia inside any WSGI server that can read paste "ini" files.
 See CONFIGURATION.txt for an example.

 What kind of sites is Ophelia good for?